oracle/terraform-provider-oci/website/docs/d/database_autonomous_databases.html.markdown

 	This property is applicable only to Autonomous Databases on the Exadata Cloud@Customer platform.
 * `is_auto_scaling_enabled` - Indicates if auto scaling is enabled for the Autonomous Database CPU core count.
 * `is_auto_scaling_for_storage_enabled` - Indicates if auto scaling is enabled for the Autonomous Database storage.
 The default value is `FALSE`.
-* `is_data_guard_enabled` - Indicates whether the Autonomous Database has local (in-region) Data Guard enabled.
+* `is_data_guard_enabled` - **Deprecated.** Indicates whether the Autonomous Database has local (in-region) Data Guard enabled.
 Not applicable to cross-region Autonomous Data Guard associations, or to Autonomous Databases using dedicated Exadata infrastructure or Exadata Cloud@Customer infrastructure.
 * `is_dedicated` - True if the database uses [dedicated Exadata infrastructure](https://docs.oracle.com/en/cloud/paas/autonomous-database/index.html).
 * `is_free_tier` - Indicates if this is an Always Free resource.
 The default value is false.
 Note that Always Free Autonomous Databases have 1 CPU and 20GB of memory.
 For Always Free databases, memory and CPU cannot be scaled.
+* `is_local_data_guard_enabled` - Indicates whether the Autonomous Database has local (in-region) Data Guard enabled.
+Not applicable to cross-region Autonomous Data Guard associations, or to Autonomous Databases using dedicated Exadata infrastructure or Exadata Cloud@Customer infrastructure.
 * `is_mtls_connection_required` - Indicates whether the Autonomous Database requires mTLS connections.
 * `is_preview` - Indicates if the Autonomous Database version is a preview version.
 * `is_reconnect_clone_enabled` - Indicates if the refreshable clone can be reconnected to its source database.
 * `is_refreshable_clone` - Indicates whether the Autonomous Database is a refreshable clone.
+* `is_remote_data_guard_enabled` - Indicates whether the Autonomous Database has Cross Region Data Guard enabled.
+Not applicable to Autonomous Databases using dedicated Exadata infrastructure or Exadata Cloud@Customer infrastructure.
 * `key_history_entry` - Key History Entry.
 	* `id` - The id of the Autonomous Database [Vault](https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm#concepts) service key management history entry.
 	* `kms_key_version_id` - The OCID of the key container version that is used in database transparent data encryption (TDE) operations KMS Key can have multiple key versions.
 If none is specified, the current key version (latest) of the Key Id is used for the operation.